gravitational/gravity/docs/5.x/cluster.md

   * If there are already 3 master nodes available (either explicitly set via labels or already installed/elected in the system) - assign as kubernetes node.
-  * Otherwise promote the node to a kubernetes master.
+  * Otherwise promote the node to a Kubernetes master.

 ## Networking